-Food and cuisine represents an essential part in the Moroccan cultural puzzle.
+Food and cuisine represent an essential part in the Moroccan cultural puzzle.
 Influenced by Morocco’s interactions and exchanges with other cultures and nations over the centuries.
 Moroccan cuisine is usually a mix of Amazigh, Andalusian, and Mediterranean cuisines, with slight European and sub-Saharan influences.

 Morocco is an interesting mixture of people, languages, and traditions.
 The ethnic groups that settled over centuries, play an important role in forming the Moroccan culture of today, especially the cuisine.

-The Moroccan food menu began with the first inhabitant, the Amazigh (berbers) descendants of pre- Arab inhabitants.
+The Moroccan food menu began with the first inhabitant, the Amazigh (berbers), descendants of pre- Arab inhabitants.
 They were once the dominant ethnic group in Saharan Africa, particularly Morocco.
 The Berbers influenced the Moroccan cuisine in a remarkable simplicity, with some dishes estimated to be more than a thousand years old.

 The Berbers brought new spices, nuts and dried fruits, and the sweet and sour combinations that we see in dishes like tagine with lamb and prunes.
 The tajine pot is made out of clay and is usually painted with designs, used for cooking and for serving as well.
 So when the tajine is ready and served, it’s still bubbling of heat for minutes.
-Probably the Berbers used it to keep their food warm until it finished, and is still useful up today.
+Probably the Berbers used it to keep their food warm until it finished, and it is still useful today.

-Berber Food is cooked traditionally in a handmade oven with mud and cow manure.
+Berber food is cooked traditionally in a handmade oven with mud and cow manure.
 It is warmed with branches of trees found in the area, and sometimes with charcoal.

 By the end of the 7th century, the Berbers were not alone anymore, and accompanied by other groups of people.
 Traders and conquerors from surrounding areas, including the Romans, Phoenicians, Carthaginians, and mostly the Arabs.
 Shortly after the death of the Prophet Muhammad, the Arabs spread all across the Middle East and North Africa to expand the teachings of Islam.
 They converted some Berbers into Islam, and fought together in the war of the Iberian Peninsula.

 The Arabs brought not only the teaching of Islam, but also introduced new recipes and ingredients to the Moroccan cuisine.
-They introduced a new food choice with new types of bread and other grain based foods.
+They introduced a new food choice with new types of bread and other grain-based foods.
 The Arabs were not parsimonious to share with the indigenous people the cuisine knowledge they picked from the Persians.
 Including new spices such as cinnamon, ginger, paprika, turmeric, cumin and caraway.

 The Jews have left a sophisticated touch in the Moroccan cuisine.
-They started to migrate to north Africa during the 7th and 8th centuries.
+They started to migrate to North Africa during the 7th and 8th centuries.
 Despite the wave of Islamization at that time, Jews were granted safe residence and favorable economic conditions by Isdris II.

 The Jews influenced the Moroccan culture, by teaching pickling and preservation techniques for fruits and vegetables, including olives, citrus, and carrots.

-Apparently the geographical position of Morocco attracted different ethnic groups.
+Apparently, the geographical position of Morocco attracted different ethnic groups.
 That all participated in the creation of the Moroccan culture of today, prominently in cuisine.
 Of course, the history associated with Moroccan cuisine has also shaped the way its people eat their meals and alongside with what.
 The following are some traditional dishes of Moroccan cuisine inspired by the cultures of the ethnic groups.

 Image source: Kosher Cowboy